-20 Best Things to do in Hamburg: Top places to visit
+20 Things to do in Hamburg, Germany (+ map): Best places to visit

 Hamburk / co navštívit a vidět v Hamburku / průvodce Hamburg

 Hamburg is a unique city full of things to see.
-We have prepared a detailed guide with tips on the most beautiful places and things to do in Hamburg.
+We have prepared a Hamburg travel guide with tips on the things to do in Hamburg.

 Hamburg is located in the very north of Germany, near the border with Denmark.
 This makes it different from other German places.